klcysn/klcysn/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on programming languages
-- 🌱 I’m currently learning JavaScript | React | React Native
+- 🌱 I’m currently learning Salesforce and Marketing Cloud
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about anything
 - 📫 How to reach me: Gmail(klc.ysn19@gmail.com)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->